 March 1, 2024

-AFFF Navy Lawsuits: Were You Exposed to Firefighting Foam?
+AFFF Exposure in the Navy: Were You Exposed to Firefighting Foam?
 Aqueous film forming foam (AFFF) is a fire-extinguishing foam that is used to put out fuel fires, especially those involving aircraft.
-AFFF are made using per- and polyfluoroalkyl substances (PFAS), which… Read More »
+AFFF are made using per- and polyfluoroalkyl substances… Read More »